juancastillo0/leto/leto_shelf/README.md

 A fullstack Dart example with Flutter client and Leto/Shelf server can be found in https://github.com/juancastillo0/leto_graphql/chat_example.

-- Sqlite3 and Posgres database integrations
+- Sqlite3 and Postgres database integrations
 - Subscriptions
 - Authentication/Authorization
 - Sessions